RichCanvas3/MyOrgWallet/src/service/README_CredentialManager.md

 # Credential Manager System

-This system provides a unified interface for managing verifiable credentials with support for both MetaMask (masca) and localStorage storage backends.
+This system provides a unified interface for managing verifiable credentials with support for MetaMask (masca), localStorage, Infura IPFS, and server-based Web3.Storage backends.

 ## Features